Lahma712/Cellular-Automaton/README.md

 # <b>How to use: </b>

-Execute the <b>Main.py</b> file.
+-Execute the <b>Main.py</b> file.

-Draw a shape on the plane by clicking and moving the mouse cursor.
+-Draw a shape on the plane by clicking and moving the mouse cursor.

-To erase a drawn cell, click on it again.
+-To erase a drawn cell, click on it again.

-To start the automaton, click on the "Start" button (you can also pause by clicking on it again).
+-To start the automaton, click on the "Start" button (you can also pause by clicking on it again).

-To zoom in/out, click on the "zoom in"/"zoom out" buttons.
+-To zoom in/out, click on the "zoom in"/"zoom out" buttons.

-To erase everything, click on the "clear" button.
+-To erase everything, click on the "clear" button.

 ![gif](https://media.giphy.com/media/cD0W6gHurzo0i3VShF/giphy.gif)